Elenoire Casalegno

-Elenoire Casalegno (/it/; born 28 May 1976) is an Italian television presenter.
+Elenoire Casalegno (/it/; born 28 May 1976) is an Italian television presenter and former model.

 Life and career

-Born in Savona, Casalegno started her career in 1994, at 17 years old, as a runway model.
+Born in Savona, Liguria, Casalegno started her career in 1994, at 17 years old, as a runway model.
 In 1994, after winning the beauty contest Look of the Year, she debuted as television presenter of the Italia 1 musical show Jammin.

-During her career Casalegno hosted several programs, including the sport talk show Pressing, alongside Raimondo Vianello, the variety show Scherzi a parte and the 1998 edition of Festivalbar.
+During her career, Casalegno hosted several programs, including the sport talk show Pressing, alongside Raimondo Vianello, the variety show Scherzi a parte and the 1998 edition of Festivalbar.
 As an actress, she played Poppaea Sabina in the 1998 sitcom S.P.Q.R. aired by Italia 1.